Attachment A -Jeffrey Thomas Maehr

 Despite the disregard for higher Court case law, this concession was made:

 "Of course, we recognize the necessity for expenditures for such items as food, shelter, clothing, and proper health maintenance.
 They provide both the mental and physical nourishment essential to maintain the body at a level of effectiveness that will permit it's labor to be productive.
 We do not even deny that a certain similarity exists between the 'cost of doing labor' and the 'cost of goods sold' concept."
 Reading v.
 Commissioner, 70 T.C.
-733, 734 (1978) case
+733, 734 (1978)

 "Excise: In current usage the term has been extended to include various license fees and practically every Internal Revenue tax except the income tax."
 Blacks Law Dictionary, Sixth Edition, 1990.

-More testimony and Case law:
+More Case law:

 "The privilege of giving or withholding our money is an important barrier against the undue exertion of prerogative which if left altogether without control may be exercised to our great oppression; and all history shows how efficacious its intercession for redress of grievances and reestablishment of rights, and how important would be the surrender of so powerful a mediator."
 Thomas Jefferson: Reply to Lord North, 1775, Papers 1:225.